 - Endotracheal administration of artificial surfactant within 2 hours postpartum

 - Supportive measures: IV fluid replacement; stabilization of blood sugar levels and electrolytes

 Bronchopulmonary dysplasia (BPD)

-- Definition: chronic lung disease primarily found in premature infants exposed to prolonged mechanical ventilation and oxygen therapy for neonatal RDS
+- Definition: chronic lung condition secondary to prolonged mechanical ventilation and oxygen therapy for NRDS

 - Clinical features

-- partial pressure of oxygen in the blood) (due to a persistently low
+- (the persistently low partial pressure of oxygen in the blood contributes to PDA)

 - Cardiovascular arrest

 - Complications of O2 inhalation: , bronchopulmonary dysplasia, intraventricular hemorrhage

 We list the most important complications.
 The selection is not exhaustive.